AlephAlpha/Nekomata/doc/Builtins.md

 ### `if` (`I`, `2 -> 1`)

-Choose the first value that doesn't fail between two values.
+Take two inputs, and return the first one if it has any possible values, otherwise return the second one.

 __Examples__:

 - `1 2I` → `1`
 - `!
 2I` → `2`
+- `1 2?
+1I` → `1 2`
+- `!
+3 4?
+I` → `3 4`
+- `! !I` → Fail

 ### `andThen` (`¿`, `2 -> 1`)

-Take two values, and return the first one if the second one doesn't fail.
+Take two inputs, and return the first one if the second one doesn't fail.

 This is somewhat similar to the `seq` function in Haskell, which forces the first argument to be evaluated before the second.